SonarSquad/OASIS/README.md

 The full thesis report should also be red for a better understanding if further development of the system are to be investigated.

 **HARDWARE modules:**
-- LNA - Low noise amplifier.
+- LNA board - Low noise amplifier. (designed and tested)
-- MCU - ATmega4809 Full-bridge module.
+- MCU board - ATmega4809 Full-bridge module. (designed and tested)
-- ADC - ADS8422 board Analog to Digital converter.
+- ADC board - ADS8422 board Analog to Digital converter. (designed and tested)
-- Raspberry pi 4 model B (4GB RAM).
+- Raspberry pi 4 model B (4GB RAM). (bought and tested)

 ![Screenshot](full_module_comp.JPG)
 ![Screenshot](RX_Main_Echo.png)